tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Ra'ghemdros' Hoard.md

 - 20,000 silver coins per cubic foot
 - 15,000 copper coins per cubic foot

-## Common Jewelry
+## Common Jewelry and Art
-Most of Ra'ghemdros' hoard consists of various examples of common, non-magical jewelry, which are detailed in sections below.
+Most of Ra'ghemdros' hoard consists of various examples of common, non-magical jewelry and art objects, which are detailed in sections below.

 ### Rings
 There are 15,000 rings in Ra'ghemdros hoard.
 Most of these are simple bands or signet rings of iron or bronze, but about one-fifth of the rings (3000) in the hoard are more elaborate.
 These are often signet rings with carved gemstone intaglios, often in moonstone, amethyst, lapis lazuli, garnet, amber, or onyx; solid gold bands of various designs, typically involving animal shapes; or elaborate metalwork with gemstone settings.